streamsets/support/Tools/Utilities/ReadMe.md

 3) This scripts makes certain assumptions and need one customization

-# Assumptions:
+#### Please note:

-1) The 'owner' tag on your Ec2 instance is same as your user name on your Mac
+1) The 'owner' tag on your Ec2 instance is same as your user name on your Mac.
-2) Your host file is default /etc/hosts ** I'll wonder why it would be anything else ;)

-# Customization:
+   If not hard-code the USERNAME at the top of the script.
-1) When you clone this script locally, please update the 'SSH_KEY'variable at the top with your AWS key
+2) When you clone this script locally, please update the 'SSH_KEY'variable at the top with your AWS key

-# Pro-Tip:

-You can add docker start command to your ~/.bash_profile on the ec2 instance to launch your docker containers upon starting the instance using this script
+3) You can add docker start command to your ~/.bash_profile on the ec2 instance to launch your docker containers upon starting the instance using this script

-# Usage: /Users/sanjeev/aws.sh [-start] [-stop] [-status] [-setup]

-  -start  <instance-name>       Start the AWS instance.

-  -stop    <instance-name>     Stop the AWS instance

-  -status   [OPTIONAL] <instance-name>    Status of the AWS instance

-  -setup <your-name>  Update /etc/hosts file with your EC2 instances

-      ** <your-name>  == Owner TAG on your EC2 instances

-# Setting up a cron job:
+#### (Optional)Setting up a cron job:

+** This script is running as a cronjob on the 'Unbundle' server for the whole team, so individuals don't need to setup the cron job.

 1) vi jobname.cron
 2) Specify the schedule and the script to run.